-The Group recognises revenue and profit from construction contracts over time based on the progress of each construction contract.
-The progress of a construction contract is assessed with reference to the proportion of contract costs incurred for the work performed as at the reporting date, relative to the estimated total costs of the contract at completion.
+The Group recognises revenue and profit based on the progress of the construction contracts which is assessed with reference to the proportion of contract costs incurred for the work performed as at the reporting date, relative to the estimated total costs of the contract at completion.

 The recognition of revenue and profit therefore relies on estimates made by management in relation to the final out-turn of revenue and costs on each contract.
 Changes to these estimates could give rise to material variances in the amount of revenue and profit/loss recognised.
 Cost contingencies may also be included in these estimates to take account of specific uncertainties, or disputed claims against the Group, arising within each contract.
 These contingencies are reviewed by the Group's management on a regular basis throughout the contract life and adjusted where appropriate.
-Subsequent variations from the initially agreed scope of work and claims arising under contracts may be included in these estimates.
-The amounts to be included are based on a contract-by-contract basis when the Group believes it is highly probable that a significant revenue reversal will not occur when the uncertainty associated with the variations are subsequently resolved.
+Subsequent variations from the initially agreed scope of work and claims arising under contracts may also be included in these estimates.
+The amounts to be included in the estimate are based on a contract-by-contract basis when the Group believes it is highly probable that a significant revenue reversal will not occur when the uncertainty associated with the variations are subsequently resolved.

 There is a high degree of risk and significant management judgment associated with estimating the amount of revenue to be recognised by the Group based on the final out-turn on contracts; assessing the level of the contingencies; and recognising variations and claims.
+Accordingly, revenue recognition from construction contracts is considered a key matter in relation to our audit of the Group.